GlossaryA word about words

 Lesbian: A woman who is attracted to other women.

-LGBT/LGBTQ: Umbrella term often used for Lesbian, Gay, Bi,Trans and Queer/Questioning people.The LGBTQ acronym does not encompass everybody and different organisations may use fewer or more letters, for example, an ‘I’ to indicate Intersex people.
+LGBT/LGBTQI+: Umbrella term often used for Lesbian, Gay, Bi,Trans, Queer/Questioning and Intersex people.The LGBTQ acronym does not encompass everybody and different organisations may use fewer or more letters.
+Sometimes a +(‘plus) symbolises this.

 Non-binary identity means a gender identity that falls outside of the binaries of male or female.